Degrees and Certifications:

 - I invite students grades 10 and higher to sign up for my AP Computer Science Principles class, a course designed specifically to foster computer science interest in girls, Blacks, Hispanics, and other underrepresented minorities in the computing industry.
 See data here.

-- I recruited a team to a attend Lockheed Martin's Code Quest competition.
+- I recruited a team to attend Lockheed Martin's Code Quest competition.
 I would like at least 4 more students to round out teams already in progress.
 See me if interested.

-- I presented at the Florida Career and Technical Education (FACTE) state conference in Orlando this summer, explaining how to use game-making to teach kids how to code.
+- I presented at the Florida Career and Technical Education (FACTE) state conference in Orlando last summer, explaining how to use game-making to teach kids how to code.
 We need Florida schools to increase coding interest in their female and minority groups.

 - Here is an article that might interest you: Connecting Girls to Computer Science.
 You can find information about helping young women gain confidence in coding, robotics, gaming, etc.